 Put together a three-paragraph "pitch letter" like the sample that follows.
-It should explain briefly (in less than one side of a piece of paper) why quality afterschool programs are important, why and how these programs are threatened, how funding shortages affect local children and their families and why you are qualified to talk about it.
+It should explain briefly (in one page or less) why quality afterschool programs are important, why and how these programs are threatened, how funding shortages affect local children and their families, and why you are qualified to talk about it.

 Don't forget to mention that you recently traveled to Capitol Hill to talk with Members of Congress and their aides.
-Address the letter to the show's producer (call the station for the name).
-Send the letter, then call to follow up the day after it arrives.
+Address the letter to the show's producer (call the station and ask for the name).
+Email the letter, then call to follow up the day after it arrives.
 When you call, be ready to repeat a distilled version of your basic "pitch" to the producer.